Edward Kane

 Edward J. Kane (June 30, 1935 – March 2, 2023) was an American economist and writer.
 He was a long-time student of incentive conflict in financial regulation and in crisis-management policies.
 His writing contends that too-big-to-fail policies are rooted in the cultural norms of major central banks around the world.

 Early life and family

 Kane was born in Washington, D.C., on June 30, 1935, and died in Tucson, AZ on March 2, 2023.
-He received a BS from Georgetown University and a Ph.D. from Massachusetts Institute of Technology, where he studied under Evsey Domar, Charles Kindleberger, Paul Samuelson and Robert Solow.
+He received a B.S. from Georgetown University and a Ph.D. from the Massachusetts Institute of Technology, where he studied under Evsey Domar, Charles Kindleberger, Paul Samuelson and Robert Solow.
 In August 1959, he married Gloria Verdi, who died in 2012.
 They have three children,: Laura Kane, Stephen Kane and Edward F. Kane.

 Career

 He served as the first James F. Cleary Professor in Finance at Boston College from 1992 to 2009, where he continued to serve as research professor until his death.
 From 1972 to 1992 he held the Everett D. Reese Chair of Banking and Monetary Economics at the Ohio State University.
 Before that, he was an assistant professor at Iowa State and Princeton Universities and had been a professor of economics at Boston College.

 Kane is a past president of three professional associations: the American Finance Association, the International Atlantic Economic Society, and the North American Economics and Finance Association.
 He was a founding member of the Shadow Financial Regulatory Committee and served for 12 years as a trustee and member of the finance committee of Teachers Insurance Annuity Association.
 For many years, he was a consultant for the World Bank and a senior fellow in the Federal Deposit Insurance Corporation's Center for Financial Research.
 He has been a research associate of the National Bureau of Economic Research for over 30 years.
 Over his career, Kane consulted for numerous organizations including the International Monetary Fund|IMF], various components of the Federal Reserve System, the Joint Economic Committee, the Congressional Budget office, and the Office of Technology Assessment of the U.S. Congress and several foreign central banks.

 Widely published in professional journals, he is the author of three books and credited with coining the term Zombie Bank.
 He served on five Editorial boards at the time of his death.